-Take one of these ideas – and you’ll create the most impressive speech about speeches of all!
+Take one of these ideas – and you’ll create the most powerful speech about speeches of all!

 Informative Speech Topics for College Students: Presentation

-In case you want to present a certain idea to the public, take a look at these informative presentation topics – they surely rock:
+In case you want to present a particular idea to the public, take a look at these informative presentation topics – they surely rock:

 Informative Topics for Presentation

-- Predicting the Ongoing Economical Crisis: The Problems of 2012 Economics;
+- Predicting the ongoing economic crisis: The problems of 2012 economics

-Any informative speech topic is worth a million – try any of the above, and you’ll see how deep and exciting they are!
+A unique and interesting informative speech topic is worth a million boring ones.
+Try any of the above, and you’ll see how deep and exciting they are!

 Informative Speech Topics for College Students and… Others